-Rule 10.
-The conference or free conference committee shall submit the bill as amended together with three signed copies of its report to the house which asked for the conference.
+Rule 9.
+The conference committee shall submit the bill as amended together with three signed copies of its report to the house if a senate bill, and to the senate, if a house bill.
 A copy of the report shall be placed upon the desk of each member of the legislature at the time the report is received by this house.
-If this house acts to approve the report and pass the bill as amended, it shall then transmit its action, the bill, and two copies of the report to the other house.
+If this